-The global landscape has changed dramatically since the Rio Summit in 1992 and the creation of the UNFCCC: we have witnessed fundamental changes in how countries are governed, how they trade, how citizens and communities communicate, and how people travel.
+The global landscape has changed dramatically since the Rio Summit in 1992 and the creation of the UNFCCC.
+We have witnessed fundamental changes in how countries are governed, how they trade, how citizens and communities communicate, and how people travel.
 All this time emissions of greenhouse gases have been increasing.
-Climate change and the COVID-19 pandemic are two of the challenges that will likely define not only 2021, and the run-up to the twenty-sixth session of the Conference of the Parties, but also the shape of multilateral cooperation in the coming decade.
+Climate change and the COVID-19 pandemic are two of the challenges that will likely define not only 2021 and the run-up to the twenty-sixth session of the Conference of the Parties, but also the shape of multilateral cooperation in the coming decade.

-Climate mitigation, in a similar fashion to international regulations for trade or the protection of biodiversity, is a global public good the benefits from which accrue to the governments and people of all states through time (and, in the case of climate change, especially those who expect the most severe and immediate impacts).
-A further example is the development of vaccines for common diseases, including COVID-19.
-Once vaccines are developed, the knowledge about how to tackle diseases can benefit all states and all people.
-However, in all of these areas, we have seen that progress in multilateral cooperation to provide global public goods (in trade, biodiversity, vaccines and mitigation) have stalled in recent years or are not making as much progress as many would like.
-And while these discussions are taking place, emissions of greenhouse gases are increasing.
+Climate mitigation, in a similar fashion to international regulations for trade or the protection of biodiversity, is a global public good from which benefits accrue for the governments and people of all states through time; and, in the case of climate change, especially for those who expect the most severe and immediate impacts.
+A further example of such a public good is the development of vaccines for common diseases, including COVID-19.
+Once vaccines are developed, the knowledge of how to tackle diseases can benefit all states and all people.
+However, in all of these areas, we have seen progress in multilateral cooperation to provide global public goods stall in recent years, including in trade, biodiversity, vaccines and mitigation.
+And while discussion on these matters is taking place, emissions of greenhouse gases are increasing.

-This brings us to the pivotal role of adaptation, Since the early 2000s, adaptation, that is tackling the effects of climate change, has gradually increased in prominence alongside mitigation in combating global warming.
-Adaptation interventions are different from mitigation interventions; they do not typically provide global public goods.
+This brings us to the pivotal role of adaptation.
+Since the early 2000s, adaptation that tackles the effects of climate change, has steadily grown in prominence alongside mitigation in combating global warming.
+Adaptation interventions are different from mitigation interventions.
+They do not typically provide global public goods.
 Instead, they provide public goods within a nation, or a range of private goods or toll goods.
-They can also support common pool resources (which all actors in the nearby proximity can use, but when used depletes the amount available for others).
-As is clear, adaptation interventions cover a very wide spectrum of activities, across sectors and often across scales.
-And while all mitigation interventions can be measured against a common metric, the reduction of CO2e, we are not yet able to measure adaptation interventions against such a metric, making the tracking of results and impacts challenging.
+They can also support common pool resources which all actors in the vicinity can use, but their use depletes the amount available for others.
+Adaptation interventions cover a broad spectrum of activities, across sectors and often across scales.
+And while all mitigation interventions can be measured against a common metric, the reduction of CO_2^e , we are not yet able to measure adaptation interventions against such a metric, making the tracking of results and impacts challenging.

-This Independent Evaluation of the GCF's Adaptation Portfolio and Approach completed by the Independent Evaluation Unit set out to assess what it takes for the GCF, a young, large and ambitious climate fund, to contribute to adaptation interventions with greater scale, depth and duration in developing countries.
+This Independent Evaluation of the Adaptation Portfolio and Approach of the Green Climate Fund, completed by the Independent Evaluation Unit, assesses what it takes for the GCF, a young, large and ambitious climate fund, to contribute to adaptation interventions with greater scale, depth and duration in developing countries.

-It has highlighted how the GCF can facilitate scaling and growth by utilising its unique position to finance projects at scale with a high-risk appetite.
+It highlights how the GCF can facilitate scaling and growth by utilizing its unique position and high risk appetite to finance projects at scale.
 It shows how the GCF can use its convening power to increase coherence and complementarity with other climate funds and adaptation actors.
-It shows how the GCF's readiness programme for adaptation planning can offer additional support and guidance to meet country needs.
-It shows how the GCF can use a wider range of financial instruments, such as equity and guarantees, where co-finance ratios are higher to help close the adaptation finance gap.
-It highlights how the GCF needs a strategy for the private sector's role in adaptation.
-And it shows why the GCF needs to consider the delivery of successful structures, institutions or systems as actual project impacts.
-These recommendations will support the GCF's mandate to facilitate a paradigm shift in adaptation.
+It also demonstrates how the GCF Readiness programme for adaptation planning can offer additional support and guidance to meet country needs.
+The evaluation outlines how the GCF can use a wider range of financial instruments, such as equity and guarantees, where co-finance ratios are higher to help close the adaptation finance gap.
+It also highlights how the GCF needs a strategy for the private sector's role in adaptation, and shows why the GCF needs to consider the delivery of successful structures, institutions or systems as actual project impacts.
+These recommendations will support the GCF mandate to facilitate a paradigm shift in adaptation.